k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 You have completed the installation and are ready to access Fabric Web Studio over HTTP or HTTPS

-Open a browser and connect to http:*//localhost/spacename*
+Open a browser and connect to *http://localhost/spacename*

-You can also connect to Fabric remotely, using *http://[hostname or ip address]/spacename*
+You can also connect to Fabric remotely, using *https://[hostname or ip address]/spacename*

+> Traefik will use its own self-signed TLS certificates for HTTPS connections by default.
+The Certificate is created for you by default for the machine.
+If you want to use a certificate created by your organization, everything is pre-configured for you to do so.
+See the "Configuring TLS" topic above for instructions.

 When presented with the login screen, enter: